annaduenser/LV_RNAseq/README.md

-# RNAseq analysis for 'Developmental tinkering of gene regulation facilitated super rapid adaptive radiation'
+# RNAseq analysis for 'Developmental divergence in gene regulation among rapidly radiating cichlid species'

 - Assembly and annotation: files used for assembly and annotation (documented in RNAseq_analysis.Rmd)